Curriculum & Materials

 We recommend using these choices because we believe in the multisensory practices or the educational frameworks embedded in the programs.
 Not one program is one-size-fits-all.
 You may modify any part of the curriculum you wish.
 You are welcome to use or purchase your own materials, however we encourage you to explore the possibility of purchasing any of the below listed resources.

 Our recommended curriculum resources for K-5 are below.
-Some links might bring you to an affiliate website where you can purchase the resources.
 The following materials are not faith-based.
 If you'd like to add faith into your studies, we support your choice to do so.

 Phonics / Intensive Intervention